Franklin DUI Lawyer

 DUI Record

 In Franklin and throughout Williamson County, DUI convictions result in permanent records accessible to law enforcement, including the Franklin Police Department and Williamson County Sheriff’s Office.
-Ben Powers defends clients aggressively and works to navigate these long-term consequences with a focus on minimizing their impact on personal and professional opportunities.
+Ben Powers aggressively defends clients and works to navigate these long-term consequences, focusing on minimizing their impact on personal and professional opportunities.

 Under Tennessee law, DUI convictions cannot be expunged from a person’s record.
 Once convicted, the DUI remains on your criminal record permanently, with no legal pathway to removal.
 This distinguishes DUI convictions from certain other offenses that may qualify for expungement.